MartijnWisse/mirte_workshop/README.md

 `$ sudo service mirte-ros stop`  will stop the invisible ROS instance.
 `$ roslaunch mirte_workshop mirte_workshop.launch`  will start the right one.

 The screen will show which nodes are being started.
 It will also show error messages, if any.
-Once launched, you can no longer use this terminal, and ctrl-c will stop ROS.
+Once launched, you can no longer use this terminal, and <kbd>Ctrl</kbd>+<kbd>c</kbd> will stop ROS.
 Therefore, open new terminals to run additional commands.

 ## Get all the components ready
 Here are six workshop modules.
 The best way to work through them is to assign each module to a different team member.